x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 I also found that areas 1 and 2 consistently had the highest concentration of traffic; this could be used in emergency planning, and also mitigation factors such as fire extinguishers/sprinkler emplacement.

-PARAMETER CHANGE
+PARAMETER CHANGE/ANALYSIS

-To change the parameters, I varied the speed from an initial speed of .3 to .7 meters per second, to 1 to 1.5 meters per second, as I feel like in the beginning of a maze that the rate would be increased given the lack of path choices for this maze initially; I then decreased the rate to .5 to 1 meter per second, again, with consideration for the the assumption of medium lighting levels and the difficulty of the maze.
+To change the parameters, I varied the initial speed of .3 to .7 meters per second (uniformly distributed) to 1 to 1.25 meters per second, as I feel that in the beginning of the maze the rate would be increased due to lack of path choices for this specific maze; I then decreased the comfortable rate from 1 to 2 meters per second (uniformly distributed) to .5 to 1 meter per second, with consideration that the maze operators might want to decrease the light levels from medium to low, thus increasing the difficulty of the maze.
+-After changing this parameter, it is apparent that the density graph has more intensity throughout the simulation, and it also appears that the T2L is not as prominently featured in regards to traffic/intensity (see graphs below), and that there is a much more even distribution overall.

-Additionally, I added groups within the simulation as often times many people will go to social activities such as this with friends (initial conditions for group as follows: put a group size between 1-4 with uniform discreet distribution, set the interarrival time to within 1 second to simulate group arriving together, put the group formation as front, as there is often one person leading the group).
+Additionally, I added groups within the simulation as often times many people will go to social activities such as this with friends (initial conditions for group as follows: put a group size between 1-2 with uniform discreet distribution, set the interarrival time to within 1 second to simulate group arriving together, put the group formation as front, as there is often one person leading the group).
+-After trying this, at approximately 362 seconds into the simulation, there began to form pockets of agents that would group, presumably stuck in various locations in the maze; this indicates that the maze was not constructed for large groups, and that potentially the creators of the maze should consider widening the walls to avoid potential fire hazard/emergency evacuation issues.
+See the screenshots below for more data at 1200, 2400, and 3600 seconds.

 ANALYSIS 2